cncf/devstats.archive/INSTALL_UBUNTU17.md

 2. Go to $GOPATH/src/ and clone devstats there:
     - `git clone https://github.com/cncf/devstats.git`, cd `devstats`
     - Set reuse TCP connections (Golang InfluxDB may need this under heavy load): `./scripts/net_tcp_config.sh`
-    - This warinable can be unavailable on your system, ignore the warining if this is the case.
+    - This variable can be unavailable on your system, ignore the warining if this is the case.
 3. If you want to make changes and PRs, please clone `devstats` from GitHub UI, and clone your forked version instead, like this:
     - `git clone https://github.com/your_github_username/devstats.git`
 6. Go to devstats directory, so you are in `~/dev/go/src/devstats` directory and compile binaries: